CubicLu/gh-pabau/README.md

 ## GraphQL workflow

 1. Open the Hasura console: <http://localhost:8080/console/>
-2. Create a new table (in the singular tense, using snake_case)
+1. Create a new table (in the singular tense, using snake_case)
-3. Insert 3 'Frequently used columns', in order:
+1. Insert 3 'Frequently used columns', in this order:
    1. `id` as a GUID
-   2. Created at
+   1. Created at
-   3. Updated at
+   1. Updated at
-4. If your table is order sensitive (customers can drag to rearrange the order), then add a column called "order", type Integer
+1. If your table is order sensitive (customers can drag to rearrange the order), then add a column called "order", type Integer
-5. If your table has is_active boolean, then add "is_active" as Boolean
+1. If your table has is_active boolean, then add "is_active" as Boolean
-6. Add the rest of your columns too
+1. Add the rest of your columns too
-7. Add a very clear comment for the table (our customers will see this)
+1. Add a very clear comment for the table (our customers will see this)
-8. Change the table permissions so that 'public' role can do pretty much everything (for now).
+1. Ensure you have secure table permissions so that the 'user' role can do pretty much everything within their own company ID only.
-9. Check your table's public role permission for SELECT has the Aggregation queries permissions enabled.
+1. Check your table's Aggregation queries have their permissions enabled.
-10. Now run `yarn hasura:export` in your IDE, commit the changes to your branch.
-11. To export the sql schema:

-    ```bash
-    HASURA_GRAPHQL_ADMIN_SECRET=madskills HASURA_GRAPHQL_ENDPOINT='https://api.new.pabau.com' hasura --project hasura migrate create renameme --from-server --database-name default
-    ```

-12. Now on your page's `schema.fields` array, add the relevant keys in -- they should match the hasura columns
+1. When you are ready to finalise your PR, you should now manually update the production Hasura to perfectly match your new schema changes, then follow the steps under the [Production](#production) section of this document.

 ## To do (big engineering items)